kuhlaid/freezer-management-qcodo/README.md

 Before you begin you need to check the environment variables in the `.env.dev` file and use them as they are or make edits to meet your needs.

-Also the `sampledb_pt__user.sql` has a insert statement at the end for a sample user using the following SQL statement (modify if you need other users or you simply wish to use other values for the user):
+Also the `sampledb_pt__user.sql` has an insert statement at the end for a sample user using the following SQL statement (modify if you need other users or you simply wish to use other values for the user):

 ```s SQL
 INSERT INTO `pt__user` (`firstname`, `lastname`, `email`, `active`, `onyen`) VALUES ('User', 'One', 'user_one@home.edu', '1', 'user1');